mattschlosser/php-totp/README.md

 All code in the _php-totp_ library that is intended for use with TOTP secrets scrubs its data in this way to help prevent unexpected visibility of TOTP secrets.
 This includes the `Totp` class, the `TotpSecret` class and the `Base32` and `Base64` classes.
-You should `unset()` your instances of these classes once you no longer need them, and ensure that you don't keep unnecessary references, to make sure they go out of scope and their destructors are called.
+You should `unset()` your instances of these classes once you no longer need them, and ensure that you don't keep unnecessary references.

 ### Notifying users

 There are three common ways that users are provided with the details of their TOTP secret and most authenticator apps support at least one of them - many support all three.
-Whichever way you choose to distribute secrets you should impress upon users that they should either not store it or ensure it is stored securely.

-**1. Sending just the secret**
+**1. Just the secret**

-The first is simply sending them the secret.
-Since the secret is a binary string, it will need to be converted to some kind of plain-text safe format, and Base32 is usually used for this.
+The first is simply providing them with the secret.
+Since the secret is a binary string, it will need to be converted to some kind of text-safe format, and Base32 is usually used for this.
 This method of notifying users is only viable if the standard TOTP setup is being used - that is 6-digit OTPs, SHA1 hashes, the Unix epoch as the reference time and 30 seconds as the time step.
 If you are using a custom TOTP setup, you will need to provide more information to your users, and they will need to perform more steps to configure their authenticator app.